jgschmitz/HuggingWhale.AI/README.md

 Text is split into semantically meaningful chunks using a recursive chunker.

 ### 🧠 3.
 Embedding
-Each chunk is embedded via VoyageAI or OpenAI and stored in MongoDB Atlas Vector Search.
+Each chunk is embedded via VoyageAI and stored in MongoDB Atlas Vector Search.

 ### 🔍 4.
 Hybrid Search
 When the user asks a question, we run vector + keyword search to pull back relevant chunks.